Local visitor levy

-In the 2019-2020 Programme for Government, we committed to consult on, and introduce, legislation to give councils the power to apply a transient visitor levy – often called a tourist tax.
-This will enable local authorities to introduce such a levy if they consider it right in their local circumstances and is a further example of our commitment to devolve more power to local councils.
+In the 2022-2023 Programme for Government, we committed to introduce legislation to give local authorities the power to apply a visitor levy – often called a tourist tax.
+The Bill will create a discretionary power for local authorities to apply a levy on overnight visitor stays in accommodation, applying in all or part of their area, to help fund relevant local activities and services.
+The levy is a further example of our commitment to devolve more power to local government.

 Tourism tax discussion